The Dashboardis accessible from 2 locations: the Main Menu and the Toolbar.

 To access the Main Menu, click on the OI logo next to your browser’s navigation bar (top right).

 If you can’t find the Toolbar, go in the Main Menu and check in your Settings, under Components.
 You might have chosen to hide it…

 The Dashboard is symbolized by an icon with four stacked rectangles

-|To open The Dashboard full page:
+To open the Dashboard full page:

 The first time you open your Dashboard, you won’t see any relevant information.
 This is normal.
 The Dashboard works in the background aggregating information and will start showing interesting information as soon as you start browsing and using our tool.

 This graph shows a quick view of the passwords that are stored in your Password Manager and sorts them in order to let you see at a glance how strong they are.
 If you notice a weak one, we advise that you go to the website you left it with and follow their "forgot password" procedure.
-You will then ba able to use the Smartfield icon to generate a strong new one for you.
-You won't have to remember it as it will be stored securely in your Password Manager and will be retrieved thanks to your Master Key whenever you need it.
+You will then be able to use the Smartfield Icon to generate a strong new one for you.
+You won’t have to remember it as it will be stored securely in your Password Manager and will be retrieved thanks to your Master Key whenever you need it.

 Aliases generated by Privowny App are listed in the Alias Manager which keeps track of how many emails they receive and who sends them.
 This graph will let you know which of the aliases you created are generating the most traffic to your inbox.
 The ones at the top of the list are not necessarily the worst offenders since you may have created them for the very purpose to receive daily briefings for example; but you will soon notice some usual traffic for aliases that were not created to this kind of purpose.
 Go have a look at the Alias Manager and you'll be able to investigate.
 The alias may have been sold or shared to a serial marketer website, or leaked, or hacked… In any case you will have the opportunity to block it (or just the offending senders) from there with just the switch of a toggle.